Gordonby/connaisseur-aks-acr/README.md

 # connaisseur-aks-acr

 A sample of using connaisseur with AKS / ACR.
-A massive thanks to Kevin Harris for helping me with this sample 😛
+A massive thanks to [Kevin Harris](https://github.com/kevingbb) for helping me with this sample 😛
+I'll likely re-home it to github.com/azure-samples once it's been reviewed.

 `repo status = works if you use the localvalues.yaml route`